What is Electroconvulsive Therapy?

 ECT is given by a treatment team of doctors, nurses, nursing assistants, and an anesthesiologist.
 The treatment is given at Research Psychiatric Center, in a specially-equipped area on an inpatient or outpatient basis.

 How is ECT Given?

-With the patient reclining, a sleeping medication is injected in a vein and the patient rapidly falls asleep.
-A muscle-relaxing medication is then injected, while the patient breathes pure oxygen.
+With the patient reclining, a sleeping medication is administered in a vein and the patient rapidly falls asleep.
+A muscle-relaxing medication is then administered, while the patient breathes pure oxygen.
 When the patient’s muscles are relaxed, a brief electrical charge is applied to the scalp, simulating the brain into rhythmical activity that lasts about a minute and is accompanied by release of chemicals from nerves in the brain.
 Mild contractions of the muscles occur during the “convulsion.”
 When it is over, the patient is taken to a recovery area and observed by trained staff until he or she awakens, usually about 20 minutes.